 Current COVID-19 Alert Level and Campus Statistics:

-To simplify operations, Siena Heights University’s Adrian campus will follow the Centers for Disease Control and Prevention (CDC) COVID-19 Community Level protocols.
-Levels can be low, medium, or high and are determined by looking at hospital beds being used, hospital admissions, and the total number of new COVID-19 cases in our community (Lenawee County).
+To simplify operations, Siena Heights University’s Adrian campus will follow the Centers for Disease Control and Prevention (CDC) COVID-19 Community Level protocols to simplify operations.
+Levels can be low, medium, or high and are determined by the hospital beds used, hospital admissions, and the total number of new COVID-19 cases in our community (Lenawee County).

 The Adrian campus is currently at low level.